Do You Know These 20 Fun Facts About Oahu, Hawaii?

 The TV show Hawaii Five-O was filmed primarily on Oahu.
 The show is also set in Hawaii and follows Detective Captain Steve McGarrett as he solves crimes.
 The show is currently the longest-running police drama in the United States.
 Honolulu was one of the primary filming locations in Oahu.

-Kualoa Ranch is a popular TV and movie filming location
+Scenic Kualoa Ranch is a popular filming destination

 One more of the interesting facts about Oahu, Hawaii, relating to filming to know is that the island's Kualoa Ranch is a top filming spot.
 The area has been used as a shooting location for an array of TV shows and films.